architect-templates/react/README.md

 ```

 ### Update the application
-Finally, open  the file `/src/App.js` and uncomment lines 3,4,11 and 12 and save the file.
-This will include a form to input your favorite movies as well as a table to display them.
+Finally, open the file `/src/App.js`, uncomment lines 3, 4, 11, and 12, then save the file.
+The uncommented JavaScript files include a form and a table to input and display a list of your favorite movies.

 ## Relaunch the component
-Now that we've added our dependency, we can relaunch the component.
-If you haven't already stopped your app, do so by hitting `Ctrl-C`.
+Now that the dependency has been added, the component should be restarted to reflect the changes in the `architect.yml` file.
+If the app hasn't already been restarted, do so by hitting `Ctrl-C`.
 Then run:

 ```sh
 $ architect dev .
 ```

+to see the new changes.